BlackHatCoin/BlackHatWallet/doc/gitian-building/gitian-setup-fedora.md

 Like as with Python, CentOS ships with an ancient version of Git (1.8.x), which is also not compatible with the gitian-build.py script.
 The script will detect the old version, and automatically update the system to a newer version of Git.

-If you are currently using the default system Git in other work flows, you may need to learn about whats changed in recent versions of Git.
+If you are currently using the default system Git in other work flows, you may need to learn about what's changed in recent versions of Git.

 #### Configuring Git